-- Being found by Police in towns or cities many miles from their home; - Expressing aggressive or intimidating views towards other groups of young people, some of whom may have been friends in the past; - Being scared when entering certain areas; and - Concerned by the presence of unknown youths in their neighbourhoods.
+Breaking off with old friends and hanging around with one group of people; • Associating with known or suspected gang members, closeness to siblings or adults in the family who are gang members; • Starting to adopt certain codes of group behaviour e.g. ways of talking and hand signs; Going missing; Being found by Police in towns or cities many miles from their home; • Expressing aggressive or intimidating views towards other groups of young people, some of whom may have been friends in the past; Being scared when entering certain areas; and Concerned by the presence of unknown youths in their neighbourhoods.
 Dependant on how the young person communicates to you that they are in a gang, will influence your response.
-Such a statement may be their declaration of allegiance to their chosen gang or conversely, it may be a cry for help, asking for you to acknowledge their problem and for you to support them to get away from the gang

-An important feature of gang involvement is that, the more heavily a child is involved with a gang, the less likely they are to talk about it.
+Such a statement may be their declaration of allegiance to their chosen gang or conversely, it may be a cry for help, asking for you to acknowledge their problem and for you to support them to get away from the gang An important feature of gang involvement is that, the more heavily a child is involved with a gang, the less likely they are to talk about it.
 There are links between gang-involvement, criminal exploitation and young people going missing from home or care.
 Some of the factors that can draw gang-involved young people away from home or care into going missing are linked to their involvement in carrying out drugs along county lines.
 There may be gang-associated child sexual exploitation and relationships that can be strong pull factors for girls who go missing.

-Where we have concerns relating to gang involvement or youth violence we will follow the Local Safeguarding Partnership procedures https://westyorkscb.proceduresonline.com/p\sg\child\affect\gang\act.html

-Further advice is provided in the Home Office publications; Preventing Youth Violence and gang involvement

-4.8 Criminal Exploitation (CCE) and County Lines:

-Child Criminal exploitation is defined where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child into any criminal activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial or other advantage of the perpetrator or facilitator and/or (c) through violence or the threat of violence.
+Where we have concerns relating to gang involvement or youth violence we will follow the Local Safeguarding Partnership procedures https://westmidlands.procedures.org.uk/pkpzs/regional-safeguarding-guidance/children-affected-by- exploitation-and-trafficking-including-gangs Further advice is provided in the Home Office publications; Preventing Youth Violence and gang involvement 4.8 Criminal Exploitation (CCE) and County Lines: Child Criminal exploitation is defined where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child into any criminal activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial or other advantage of the perpetrator or facilitator and/or (c) through violence or the threat of violence.
 The victim may have been criminally exploited even if the activity appears consensual.
 CCE does not always involve physical contact; it can also occur through the use of technology.

-CCE can include children being forced to work in cannabis factories, being coerced into moving drugs or money across the country (county lines) forced to shoplift or pickpocket, or to threaten other young people.

-Dangers associated with CCE:

-- being subject to threats, blackmail and violence - being arrested, including for crimes committed by the gang that they have not directly committed under the law of joint enterprise - having their safety or the safety of friends and family threatened - risk of emotional abuse - abusing drugs, alcohol and other substances - being exploited and forced to commit crimes - not being able to leave or cut off ties with the gang - risk of physical harm, rape and sexual abuse
+CCE can include children being forced to work in cannabis factories, being coerced into moving drugs of money across the country (county lines) forced to shoplift or pickpocket, or to threaten other young people.
+Dangers associated with CCE: being subject to threats, blackmail and violence being arrested, including for crimes committed by the gang that they have not directly committed under the law of joint enterprise.

-Document Number: HCS V11-0624 Issue Date: 01/09/2023 Version Number: 01 Status: FINAL Next Review Date: 01/08/2024 Page 29 Linked to Policy Number: QAP01 V01
+Document Number: AVP-V05-0725 Issue Date: 01/09/2024 Version Number: 01 Status: FINAL Next Review Date: 01/08/2025 Page 29 Linked to Policy Number: QAP01 V01